cmse822/project-2-pi-by-mpi-team1/report/writeup.md

 ![error_nundarts](/results/error_scaling.png "error_scaling")

 #### **Comments**
 - We converted *num_of_darts* and *error* into log scale and then computed the slope of the relationship between num_of_darts and the error of estimated Pi value.

 - Slope interpretation
 1) Negativity:
-The negative slope of the line shows that as the number of darts increases, the error decreases.
+The negative slope of the line shows that as the number of darts increases, the error decreases with a power law relationship.

 2) Slope value:
 In an ideal Monte Carlo simulation for estimating Pi, the error should scale with $ \frac{1}{\sqrt{n}}$ where n is num_of_darts, due to *the law of large numbers theory*.
-This is because the standard deviation of the sample mean in Monte Carlo simulation decreases with $\frac{1}{\sqrt{n}}$ where n is the sample size.
+This means that, when $n$ is asympotically large, the standard deviation of the sample mean in Monte Carlo simulation decreases with $\frac{1}{\sqrt{n}}$ where n is the sample size.
 In the log-log scale, this relationship would be expected to have a slope of $ -\frac{1}{2}$.
 In the plot, this ideal $ -\frac{1}{2}$ slope line is shown in pink named 'ideal'.

 3) By comparing the slope of lines that drawn from our empirical results with the ideal slope of $ -\frac{1}{2}$, we can assess how well the simulation performs.
 The closer the empirical slopes are to $ -\frac{1}{2}$, the better the simulation is bahaving as theoretically expected.
-Our empirical results show that our mean_slope = -.04555 and std_slope = 0.0246, which implies that our simulation of estimating Pi behaves as it is theoretically expected :)
+Our empirical results show that our mean slope is -0.4555.
+We recover a standard deviation of 0.0246 in this slope by taking the standard deviation the slopes of linear fits of triplets of points from the dataset.
+The power law exponent is thus $-0.455 \pm 0.0246$.
+This implies that our simulation of estimating Pi behaves as it is theoretically expected to reasonable agreement.